Launch Tasks from Tasks¶

 Tasks that invoke

-Establishing a connection to the scheduler takes on the order of 10-20 ms and so it is wise for computations that use this feature to be at least a few times longer in duration than this.
+Establishing a connection to the scheduler takes a few milliseconds and so it is wise for computations that use this feature to be at least a few times longer in duration than this.